 Select this box to automatically mute your video content on autoplay.
 Please note that not all devices allow the influencing of volume settings.

-Here you can control different options for when the player enters or exits the view (visible to the user) through scrolling.
+Use the options available in the “In- & Out View” section to control the player’s behaviour when it enters or exits the view (visible to the user) through scrolling.

 - Always float

-Checking this will make the player not appear within the content and will always float to a location of your choice on the page.
-We recommend using this in combination with auto play.
+Enable to make the player not appear within the content at all so that it will always float to a location of your choice on the page.
+We recommend using this setting in combination with auto play.